estradae21/PPL-3210/README.md

+VPL interpreter in Java

+Compile VPL.java and IntPair.java
+To run in terminal: java VPL fileName.txt memorySize memorySize is an integer value

 Project 1 [first serious submission due by Monday, September 10]

 Implement VPL by starting from the given file VPL.java found in the VPL folder at the